marcvaneijk/marcvaneijk.old/_posts/2016-04-13-guidelines.md

 Together with a lot of passionate people from Microsoft that are involved with this topic, we were able to settle on an updated set of guidelines.
 These guidelines address the challenges we have learned so for.
 Improving the standardization and reusability of contributions to the repository.
-But more importantly it contains guidelines that help you create and maintain any ARM templates, whether you prefer to store them on GitHub or not.
+But more importantly it contains guidelines that help you create and maintain any ARM template, whether you prefer to store them on GitHub or not.

 The guidelines are split into three documents.